Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 # Chapter 1: Descent into madness

-Looking back on it, one of the main reasons behind my past defeat was that I mistook my ability to use floating points as a marker of understanding.
+Looking back on it, one of the main reasons behind my past defeat was that I mistook my ability to use floating points for a marker of understanding.
 And that this freed me from the need to invest the time in studying floating point, as if I was going to pick it up along the way.

 So it’s now time to put the computer aside, and spend 10 days in the company of paper. ( you remember, the white stuff )

 ## How floating point works

-I am assuming that readers already have some surface level knowledge of what floating point is, so I won’t insult your intelligence with a basic intro.
+I am assuming that readers already have some surface level knowledge of what floating point is, so I will spare you the basic intro.

 Let me just set a few definitions, in the context of this discussion **normal** floating point numbers will be defined as: